metricly/metricly-docs/content/api/api-policies.md

 ## How to Mute a Policy Over a Weekend

 Receiving alerts during off-hours, such as over the weekend, may not be necessary for some policies.
 You can use the Policies API (**/policies/{policyId}/mute{muteMS}**) to mute specified policies until resuming regular hours of operation.
-This allows for you to still track events that occur while the policy is muted (versus being disabled).
+This allows for you to still track alerts that occur while the policy is muted (versus being disabled).
 Read this walkthrough to learn how to mute a Policy over the weekend.

 {{% expand "View Walkthrough." %}}